Kamsumm07/Alien-Invasion/README.md

 - For Gunner Car: Use Left and Right Arrows to move side to side and the Space-Bar to shoot enemies
 - For Get-Away Car: Use A and D for movements left and right respectively
-- After you lose your 3rd life, the Game Over Screen will appear.
+- After you lose you lose, the Game Over Screen will appear.
 Press "Q" to exit